A History Of GFCi - Ground Fault Outlet Installation Dates And Locations

 The following list shows the dates and locations of where and when these safety outlets were mandated

-1971 - Starting in 1971 GFCI outlets were required for the exterior of houses.
+1971 - Starting in 1971 1 GFCI outlet was required on the exterior of houses.

 1971 - All equipment used for storable pool equipment.